The Marmot with the CollarDiary of a Philosopher

 M.02.05.04.04 / M.131

 Today I undertook an excursion to distract myself and to chase away unhappy thoughts.
 I intended to scale the Dent-Noire, the highest peak in the valley.
-A storm made me retrace my steps.
+A storm forced me to retrace my steps.